ImaginaryLogs/CSOPESY-MCO1/README.md

 ![Year, Term, Course](https://img.shields.io/badge/AY2526--T1-CSOPESY-blue) ![C++](https://img.shields.io/badge/C++-%2300599C.svg?logo=c%2B%2B&logoColor=white)

 A command-line marquee console application that displays scrolling text with customizable speed and controls.
-Built with modern C++20/23 features including threading, synchronization primitives, and cross-platform compatibility.
+Built with threading, synchronization primitives, and cross-platform compatibility.

+Made by the following students of CSOPESY S13:

+- Christian Joseph C. Bunyi
+- Enzo Rafael S. Chan
+- Roan Cedric V. Campo
+- Mariella Jeanne A. Dellosa

+The main function can be found in `src/main.cpp`.
+Jump to [2.
+Building (CMake presets)](#2-building-cmake-presets) for instructions on how to run the program.

 ## Table of Contents <!-- omit from toc -->